sutrolabs/census-docs/destinations/hubspot.md

 [Contact us](mailto:support@getcensus.com) if you're looking for Census to support other HubSpot objects.

 {% hint style="info" %}
 HubSpot uses Cloudflare to protect their API, which is quiet sensitive to receiving data that appears to be malicious.
-In order to prevent HubSpot/Cloudflare from blocking all Census customers, our HubSpot connecter automatically sanitizies strings removing common malicious patterns.
+In order to prevent HubSpot/Cloudflare from blocking all Census customers, the HubSpot connecter may sanitizies string to remove common malicious patterns.
 If you're seeing data discrepencies that may be related to this, please [contact the Census support team](mailto:support@getcensus.com).
 {% endhint %}

 ### Custom Objects